Adrien-Berard/adrien-berard.github.io/_pages/about.md

   - /about.html
 ---

-Dear reader, I am a biophysics master student currently in my first year at Sorbonne University.
+Dear reader,

-I am currently doing an internship under the supervision of Dr.Genevieve Thon and Dr.Kim Sneppen respectively a biologist at the Dpt of Biology of UCPH and a physicist at the Niels Bohr Institute of UCPH.
-The goal of my internship is to study heterochromatin in fission yeast.
-The kinetics of the modifications happening on the nucleosomes and the dynamics of the chromatin will be studied with cellular and molecular biology methods as well as a physical theoretical background : the liquid-liquid phase separation theory.
+I am a first-year biophysics master's student at Sorbonne University currently undertaking an internship under the supervision of Dr. Genevieve Thon, a biologist at the Department of Biology of the University of Copenhagen (UCPH), and Dr. Kim Sneppen, a physicist at the Niels Bohr Institute of UCPH.
+The focus of my internship is the study of heterochromatin in fission yeast.
+Our research involves investigating the kinetics of nucleosome modifications and the dynamics of chromatin using a combination of cellular and molecular biology methods, along with a theoretical foundation in the liquid-liquid phase separation theory.

 <img src="https://adrien-berard.github.io/website.github.io/images/Sciences_SU.png" alt="logo Sorbonne Université">